theteloscope/theteloscope-web/transparency/codeofconduct/README.md

 ## No Diversification
 There should be no diversification in block producing activities aimed at operating simultaneously several BPs, either in the same mainnet, or across different mainnets of any other EOS-derived blockchain platforms.

 We are fully committed to Telos platform.
-As long as we operate a BP in Telos we will not set up and/or operate a BP in EOS or any other sister/derived chain.
+As long as we operate a BP in Telos we will not set up and/or operate a BP in any other EOS sister/derived chain.